instituutnederlandsetaal/BlackLab/site/docs/server/index.md

 ## Searching your corpus

 You can try most BlackLab Server requests out by typing URLs into your browser.
 See [How to use](./overview) and the [API reference](/server/rest-api/) for more information.

-> **TODO:** provide a very short introduction here

-We have a full-featured corpus search frontend available.
+We also have a full-featured corpus search application available.
 See [BlackLab Frontend](https://blacklab-frontend.ivdnt.org/) for more information.

 ## What's next?